In the event that you have a staff member leave, follow all the steps in this article to ensure that you remove them as an operator and a user.

 Go to Admin > Operators tab > Edit the operator and choose Delete on the right side panel.

-Deleting them as a user, or changing the passwords for the login details they know
+Deleting as a user, or changing the password

 If this staff member has their own set of login details, you'll need to delete them as a user.
 If this staff member is using generic login details that others also know, you will need to change all passwords that the user knows.